alwye/bierman-gui/README.md

   ```
   node start_bierman.js
   ```
-3. Point your browser to http://localhost:8080 and enjoy.
+3. Point your browser to http://{{IP address where GUI deployed}}:8080 and enjoy.
 We recommend using Chrome.

 # Additional Information
 This is a web application developed to manage multipoint content over BIER networks.
 It implemented on top of OpenDaylight with means of [Angular](http://github.com/angular/angular.js), [Angular Material](https://github.com/angular/material) and [NeXt UI](http://github.com/CiscoDevNet/next-ui).
 Pure open-source product.